 Projects must show a demonstrable carbon saving.
-Projects should either generate energy or save energy.
 They must benefit the community, particularly the fuel poor.
 The projects should be innovative in either their technology or methodology (see 3.1).

-We are not funding maintenance-type projects, such as installing LEDs and windows, or repairing items already installed.
-These type of projects should be part of routine maintenance of the building.
+We are not funding maintenance-type projects (such as installing LEDs for a community centre) which, while demonstrate carbon savings, are not innovative or helping alleviate fuel poverty.